pulp-platform/hwpe-doc/protocols.rst

   :width: 100%
   :align: center

-  Example of data exchange between a HWPE-Stream and a series of HWPE-Mem stores.
+  Example of data exchange between a HWPE-Stream and a series of HCI-Core stores.
 Four data packets have to be consumed at the source end of the stream; since data is not well aligned in memory, this results in a strobed HWPE-Stream with five packets, the first and last of which contain also null data.
-The strobed stream is then converted in a set of five HWPE-Mem store transactions.
+The strobed stream is then converted in a set of five HCI-Core store transactions.

 :numref:`tcdm_stream_source`, :numref:`tcdm_stream_sink` show two
-examples of transactions going (respectively) from a series of loads on the HWPE-Mem interface to internal HWPE-Streams and from an internal HWPE-Stream to a series of stores on HWPE-Mem.
+examples of transactions going (respectively) from a series of loads on the HCI-Core interface to internal HWPE-Streams and from an internal HWPE-Stream to a series of stores on HCI-Core.
 The example focuses on the realignment behavior.

 HWPE-Periph protocol